albirrkarim/react-speech-highlight-demo/LLM_ENGINE.md

 What's that ?
 I make a new engine that use LLM (open ai chat API) and good algorithm to achieve accurate and cost effective.
 Of course it tested with test case, here the report.

-The cost defined in IDR (Indonesian Rupiah) when you currency is USD so just divide by 16.000.
-For example, IDR 16.000 is about USD $1.
+The cost defined in IDR (Indonesian Rupiah) when you currency is USD so just divide by 15.000.
+For example, IDR 15.000 is about USD $1.

+## Evaluation

+Changes level:
+- max: 0.00 %
+- mean: 0.00 %
+- min: 0.00 %

+Data Variation: How many unique sentences in the test case

+Fail Digest: The precentage of Rule based engine that fail to digest the LLM result

+## Available Engine

 Here the list of the engine: